itravnikov-perfectart/agents-bridge/README.md

 - problem with switch controller (when you switch between controllers, the created controllers disappear and only the one you selected remains)
 - VS Code UI , need will be better
 - problem with start many controller (solution: Implement like a roo code eval or take how we did headless roo code)

+## WebSocket Server Implementation

+### Initialization
+The WebSocket server is initialized in `src/server/websocket.config.ts` with:

+### Integration Flow:
+1. Server starts when extension activates
+2. Each controller creates its own WebSocket instance
+3. Agents connect and authenticate via tokens
+4. Messages are routed by workspace path